andrejcremoznik/WordPressBP/README.md

 ## License

-WordPressBP is [CC0](http://creativecommons.org/publicdomain/zero/1.0/) except for any third party code distributed with it (currently: normalize.css) which keeps the original license.
-Contributions to this project should adhere to the CC0 license.
+WordPressBP is licensed under the MIT license.
+See LICENSE.md